tmzblue/mediatr-sample/README.md

 # mediatr-sample

-A simple C# console program to demonstrate the usage of request, handlers and (pipeline) behaviors of [jbogards's Mediatr](https://github.com/jbogard/MediatR) library.
+A simple C# console program to demonstrate the usage of requests, handlers and (pipeline) behaviors of [jbogards's Mediatr](https://github.com/jbogard/MediatR) library.

 ### Running the sample